 Why go to Azerbaijan?

 Azerbaijan is different.
-It’s been influenced by its neighbours, and yet has its own identity.
-It is an interesting country, where the ancient and modern world meets.
-There’s loads of attractions, both man-made and natural, and a fascinating landscape like nowhere else.
-Remote settlements and old silk road stops are easy to reach.
+It’s been influenced by its neighbours, and yet has its own strong identity.
+It is an intriguing country where the ancient and modern worlds meet.
+There are countless attractions, both man-made and natural, and a fascinating landscape found nowhere else.
+Remote settlements and historic Silk Road stops are easy to reach.
 With a new visa system in place, entry is easier than ever.
-The local people are some of the most welcoming you will ever meet, and travelling here is an experience you will never forget.
+The local people are among the most welcoming you’ll ever meet, and travelling here is an experience you will never forget.

 Baku

 Baku is an evolving city.
-Change has, and is, happening here.
-With modern western buildings dominating the skyline, it’s easy to forget where you are.
-The UNESCO Old Walled City remains intact, in contrast to some of its surroundings.
+Change has – and continues to – happen here.
+With modern, Western-style buildings dominating the skyline, it’s easy to forget where you are.
+The UNESCO-listed Old Walled City remains well preserved, standing in contrast to some of its surroundings.
 Restaurants and cafes are plentiful, as are points of interest.
-A handful of day trips are also an easy option from the city.
+A handful of easy day trips can also be made from the city.
 With plenty of green open spaces, pedestrian walkways, and a pleasant promenade along the Caspian Sea, Baku is a popular city to spend a few days or more.

 Getting to Baku

-Getting to Baku is straight forward.
-With flights from Asia, Europe and the Middle East, there’s plenty of options.
-Access to the city from the airport is cheap and easy, with a regular airport express bus heading into 28 May Metro station in the city centre, taking between thirty and forty minutes (AZN 1.30).
+Getting to Baku is straightforward.
+With flights from Asia, Europe, and the Middle East, there are plenty of options.
+Access to the city from the airport is cheap and easy, with a regular airport express bus heading into 28 May Metro station in the city centre.
+The journey takes around 30-40 minutes.

 Where to stay in Baku

-Baku has an abundance of places to stay, including hotels, guesthouses and Airbnb’s.
-Prices vary a lot depending on what type of experience you are after, but all budgets are covered.
-Around the old city is convenient but busy and expensive.
-The 28 May Metro station area is around a forty minute walk from the old city, and has plenty of options and resources.
-This is where we stayed, in an old soviet style apartment amongst locals.
+Baku has an abundance of places to stay, including hotels, guesthouses, and Airbnb’s.
+Prices vary depending on the type of experience you’re after, but all budgets are well covered.
+Staying around the Old City is convenient but busy and often more expensive.

 Where to eat and drink in Baku

-Baku is loaded with eating options, with local and international options.
-There’s heaps of bars, cafes and food halls around, as well as supermarkets and fresh fruit and vegetable stalls.
-It is easy to self-cater and local produce is beautiful quality, especially the stone fruits in Summer.
+Baku is loaded with eating options, both local and international.
+There are plenty of bars, cafes, and food halls, as well as supermarkets and fresh fruit and vegetable stalls.
+It’s easy to self-cater, and the local produce is beautiful quality, especially the stone fruits in summer.

-• Get to Manipura Ethic Local Food (our favourite vegan restaurant, plus friendly staff who speak English)
+- Get to Manipura Ethic Local Food (our favourite vegan restaurant, with friendly staff who speak English)

-• Don’t miss De Rama Cafe (great selection of vegan dishes)
+- Don’t miss De Rama Cafe (lovely selection of freshly made Indian vegan dishes, conveniently close to 28 Metro May)

 Things to see and do in Baku

-Flame Towers up on the hill offer a great view of the city.
-You can catch the funicular up, or take the fifteen minute walk.
+Flame Towers Sitting on a hill with fantastic views over the city.
+You can catch the funicular up, or take the fifteen-minute walk to the top.

-Port Baku or Caspian Waterfront Malls offer a look into the lavish Baku lifestyle.
+Port Baku and Caspian Waterfront Malls offer a glimpse into the Baku’s lavish modern lifestyle.

-Qobustan Petroglyph Reserve is a popular half day trip from Baku.
-Plenty of tour companies around town who will take you there.
-It’s about an hour’s drive.
-Public transport is possible, but would take some planning.
+Qobustan Petroglyph Reserve is a popular half-day trip from Baku.
+Many tour companies in the city run trips here; it’s about an hour’s drive.
+Public transport is possible but requires planning.
 Gets super busy, so go early.

-Mud Volcanoes are near the Petroglph reserve, and can be combined.
-A bunch of small mounds that constantly bubble out mud.
+Mud Volcanoes are located near the Petroglyph Reserve, and they can be easily combined in the same trip.
+These are small mounds that constantly bubble out mud – an unusual natural phenomenon.

 Atesgah Fire Temple is an easy trip from the city, and public transport goes right to the site.
-The trips takes around an hour and a half.
-A series of gas flames coming out of the ground that can’t be put out.
+The journey takes around an hour and a half.
+A series of natural gas flames burn continuously from the ground, creating a striking sight that cannot be extinguished.

 Getting around Baku

 Baku is a great city to explore on foot, with plenty of interesting buildings and sights.
-There’s also a busy underground metro system, and loads of taxis.
+The city also has a busy underground metro system and plenty of taxis for getting around.

 Lankaran

-Lankaran is an off the beaten path city to the South West of Baku.
+Lankaran is an off the beaten path city to the southwest of Baku.
 It’s the fruit bowl of the country, with some of the best stone fruit you will ever taste!
-Apricots, cherries and peaches are everywhere, as is local honey.
+Apricots, cherries, and peaches are everywhere, as is local honey.
 Situated on the shores of the Caspian Sea, it’s a popular holiday spot for locals.
-The city itself lacks any not to be missed attractions, but it has a warm and hospitable atmosphere.
-Nearby there are National Parks, lakes, rivers and mountains to explore.
+The city itself lacks any must-see attractions, but it has a warm and hospitable atmosphere.
+Nearby, there are national parks, lakes, rivers, and mountains to explore.

 Getting to Lankaran

-An easy three-hour drive from Baku, and connected by bus, getting here isn’t difficult.
+An easy three-hour drive from Baku, and also connected by bus, getting to Lankaran isn’t difficult.
 Azerbaijan’s main roads are generally in a good condition, and car hire is very affordable.

 Where to stay in Lankaran

 Being a holiday spot for Baku residents, the city has a decent selection of hotels.
-Airbnb’s are starting to emerge but remain a little limited.
-The city itself is spread out, and some hotels are a few kilometres out of town, so be sure to check the location before booking if you want a central location.
-We enjoyed staying in a local apartment walking distance from the Caspian Sea and central square.
-Locals were curious, caring and very welcoming.
+Airbnb’s are starting to emerge but remain somewhat limited.
+The city itself is spread out, and some hotels are a few kilometres out of town, so be sure to check the location before booking if you want to stay in a central area.

 Where to eat and drink in Lankaran

-A decent selection of local eating options around the city centre.
-Plus, the City Bazaar is open daily and sells fresh produce for self-catering.
-Outside of the city, restaurants and tea stops are on the sides of the road.
-Women cooking beautiful fresh bread on the fire can be found too.
+Lankaran has a decent selection of local eating options around the city centre.
+The City Bazaar is open daily and is wonderfully authentic, selling beautiful fresh produce for self-catering.
+Outside the city, restaurants and tea stops can be found along the road, and you can often see women baking fresh bread over open fires – the bread is so good, it’s worth stopping!

-• Get to Borani Restaurant (popular choice with the locals, nice atmosphere and staff, not much English)
+- Get to Borani Restaurant (popular choice with the locals, nice atmosphere and staff, limited English)

-• Check out Roadside Stalls (ladies selling their homegrown organic fruit and produce are on most roads heading out of the city, don’t miss the apricots and cherries)
+- Check out the roadside stalls (ladies selling their homegrown organic fruit and produce are found on most roads leaving the city; don’t miss the apricots and cherries)

 Things to see and do in Lankaran

-Lerik Famous for the number of residents who live to over one hundred years of age, Lerik makes a lovely day trip.
-It’s a scenic one hour drive up into the mountains, with stacks of opportunities to stop for fresh bread or a cup of tea.
-The local centurion and history museum are worth a stop.
+Lerik Famous for the number of residents who live to over one hundred years, Lerik makes a lovely day trip.
+It’s a scenic one-hour drive up into the mountains, with plenty of opportunities to stop for fresh bread or a cup of tea.
+The local Centurion Museum and History Museum are worth a visit.

-Hirkan National Park Beautiful area for walking.
-The park contains bears and wolves, so don’t get lost.
-Twenty minute drive.
+Hirkan National Park A beautiful area for walking.
+The park is home to bears and wolves, so don’t get lost.
+It’s about a twenty-minute drive from Lankaran.

-Xanbulan A forested area around the local water reservoir, with some nice walks.
-Lots of eating options amongst the trees.
-Gets busy on the weekends.
-Bring a picnic.
+Xanbulan A forested area around the local water reservoir, with some pleasant walks.
+There are plenty of small local eateries amongst the trees.
+Gets busy on the weekends, so bringing a picnic is a good idea.

-Wandering the streets Admiring the old buildings, parks and statues, and chatting to all the locals was one of our most memorable activities.
+Wandering the streets, admiring the old buildings, parks, and statues, and chatting with locals, was one of our most memorable activities.

-City Bazaar is a thriving hive of activity.
-Anything and everything is on offer here, the best place in the city centre for fresh produce.
+City Bazaar A thriving hive of activity where anything and everything is on offer.
+The best place in the city centre for fresh produce.
 Super busy.

 Getting around Lankaran

-The city itself is best navigated on foot, as the streets are narrow and there’s limited parking.
-For areas outside of town, a car is necessary.
+The city itself is best explored on foot, as the streets are narrow and parking is limited.
+For trips outside of town, having a car is necessary.

 Sheki

 Considered Azerbaijan’s most beautiful town, a visit here is a must.
-With a mountain backdrop, cool climate, and views out over the valley below, Sheki was an easy choice when early rulers were looking for a location for a summer palace.
-The old town, with its UNESCO palaces and gardens, are the major attraction.
-Also known for sweet shops, the city has no shortage of local and international visitors.
+With a mountain backdrop, cool climate, and views out over the valley below, Sheki was an easy choice for early rulers looking for a location for a summer palace.
+The old town, with its UNESCO palaces and gardens, is the major attraction.
+Also famous for its sweet shops, the city draws both local and international visitors.

 Getting to Sheki

-Only a four and a half hour drive from the capital Baku, and with public transport also available, getting here poses no major problems.
-Most tour agencies will offer it as a day trip, but spending a few days here is well worth it.
+Only a four-and-a-half-hour drive from the capital, Baku, and with public transport also available, getting here poses no major problems.
+Most tour agencies offer it as a day trip, but spending a few days here is well worth it.

 Where to stay in Sheki

-Sheki gets plenty of visitors, and as a result, hotels and guesthouses are plentiful.
-Airbnb’s are growing in number and offer the chance to interact with the locals.
-There’s options all over the city, but the closer you are to the old town, the more you will pay.
-Staying around the main area of the newer part of town is a good choice, as you’ll find the best selection of restaurants, supermarkets and shops located here.
+Sheki gets plenty of visitors, so hotels and guesthouses are plentiful.
+Airbnbs are also growing in number, offering the chance to interact with locals.
+Accommodation options are spread across the city, but the closer you are to the old town, the more you will pay.
+Staying around the main area of the newer part of town is a good choice, as you’ll find the best selection of restaurants, supermarkets, and shops there.

 Where to eat and drink in Sheki

-A lot of the bigger restaurants will have menus in English.
-Local Azerbaijani dishes are the focus, but you won’t have to look too hard if you are after some Western style meals.
+Many of the bigger restaurants in Sheki have menus in English.
+Local Azerbaijani dishes are the focus, but you won’t have to look too hard if you’re after Western-style meals.
 Plenty of supermarkets and street bazaars selling fresh produce make self-catering easy.
-Some nice options for coffee and homemade pastries too.
+There are also some nice options for coffee and homemade pastries.

-• Get to Serin Restaurant (Our favourite spot to eat.
-Local dishes, with an English menu.
-Outdoor dining options under the trees.
-Great owner and staff)
+- Get to Serin Restaurant (our favourite spot to eat.
+Local dishes, with an English menu, outdoor dining under the trees, and a great owner and staff)

 Things to see and do in Sheki

 Palace of Shaki Khans The artwork inside is amazing.
-Gets super busy.
+Gets super busy, so try to visit early.

-Shakikhanovs Palace A smaller palace, with impressive windows.
-Not as busy.
+Shakikhanovs Palace A smaller palace with impressive windows.
+Less crowded than the main palace.

-Upper Caravanserai An old hotel where silk road traders used to stay.
+Upper Caravanserai An old inn where Silk Road traders used to stay.
 Great for photos.
 Free entry.

-Albanian Church Contains an art museum, but seldom open.
-Cool view.
+Albanian Church Contains an art museum, but it’s seldom open.
+Offers a cool view.

-Walking up the street from the lower part of town to the palace and admiring all the old buildings.
-The street is lined with local shops and stalls (find the ladies baking fresh local bread).
+Wander up the street from the lower part of town to the palace and admire the old buildings.
+The street is lined with local shops and stalls – find the ladies baking fresh local bread.

 Getting around Sheki